 Consider using bullet points.
 A good strategy for formatting your letter of intent is to include a bulleted section that highlights your qualifications for the job.
 The bullets will help to make your qualifications “pop” on the page, immediately drawing attention to the skills and expertise you offer.
 A careful use of boldface can also help to catch the hiring manager’s eye.

 Keep it short.
 Your letter should be no longer than a page.
 If you write a longer letter, the hiring manager will not likely read it.

 Proofread your letter.
 Don’t forget to thoroughly proofread your letter for spelling, grammar, and formatting errors.
 Consider asking a friend or family member to read it over before you submit it.
 Your letter needs to be professional and polished.

-Example Letter of Intent – for a Specific Job
+Letter of Intent For a Job Template